 Tips for Shifting to a More Aggressive Virtual Care Growth Strategy

-Hospitals and caregivers across our country are pivoting in response to COVID-19.
-While the impact on individual hospitals varies greatly, a common theme for all providers is the need to keep patients at home, whenever possible, for the safety of both patients and providers.
-This has opened the door for telehealth growth and we’re witnessing a rapid shift from a previously deliberate adoption path to a record pace of uptake.
+Hospitals and caregivers across the country have pivoted to virtual care in response to COVID-19.
+It's opened the door for telehealth growth in ways we've never seen before.
+We’ve witnessed a rapid shift from a previously deliberate adoption path to a record pace of uptake.

 “Telehealth is bridging the gap between people, physicians, and health systems, enabling everyone, especially symptomatic patients, to stay at home and communicate with physicians through virtual channels, helping to reduce the spread of the virus to mass populations and the medical staff on the frontlines,” said Dedi Gilad, CEO, and co-founder of Tyto Care, a telehealth technology company, in this Healthcare IT News article.